2001 Tecate/Telmex Grand Prix of Monterrey: Warm-up

 The drivers took to the track on Sunday at 11:00 AM CST (UTC−06:00) for a 30-minute warmup session.
 Castroneves turned the quickest lap of the session with a time of 1 minute and 16.425 seconds, besting second-fastest driver Bräck by four tenths of a second.
 Andretti was third, Junqueira fourth, and Kanaan fifth.
-Garcia Jr., Junqueira, and Papis all drove off-course and Jourdain Jr.'s car expelled debris onto the track, although the red flag wasn't issued until Garcia Jr. spun and stalled in turn one with two minutes remaining, forcing the session to prematurely end.
+Garcia Jr., Junqueira, and Papis all drove off-course and Jourdain Jr.'s car expelled debris onto the track, although the red flag was not issued until Garcia Jr. spun and stalled in turn one with two minutes remaining, forcing the session to prematurely end.